AI-Commandos/RAGMeUp/README.md

 - `vector_store_k` The number of documents to retrieve from the vector store
 - `rerank` Set to either True or False to enable reranking
 - `rerank_k` The number of documents to keep after reranking.
 Note that if you use reranking, this should be your final target for `k` and `vector_store_k` should be set (significantly) higher.
 For example, set `vector_store_k` to 10 and `rerank_k` to 3
+- `rerank_model` The cross encoder reranking retrieval model to use.
+Sensible defaults are `cross-encoder/ms-marco-TinyBERT-L-2-v2` for speed and `colbert-ir/colbertv2.0` for accuracy (`antoinelouis/colbert-xm` for multilingual).
+Set this value to  `flashrank` to use the FlashrankReranker.

 ## LLM parameters
 - `temperature` The chat LLM's temperature.
 Increase this to create more diverse answers